 Louisiana Office of Mineral Resources – The Office of Mineral Resources provides staff support to the State Mineral Board in granting and administering leases on state-owned lands and water bottoms for the development and production of minerals, primarily oil and gas, for the purpose of optimizing revenue to the state from lease royalties, bonuses and rentals.

-Bureau of Ocean Energy Management – (BOEM) The Bureau of Ocean Energy Management is the agency within the Department of the Interior with primary responsibility for managing oil and gas leasing on the Outer Continental Shelf in waters adjacent to Louisiana (and other coastal states).
+Bureau of Ocean Energy Management – BOEM is the agency within the Department of the Interior with primary responsibility for managing oil and gas leasing on the Outer Continental Shelf in waters adjacent to Louisiana (and other coastal states).

-Bureau of Safety & Environmental Enforcement – (BSEE) The Bureau of Safety & Environmental Enforcement is the agency within the Department of Interior with primary responsibility for regulating the safety and environmental effects of oil and gas activities on the Outer Continental Shelf.
+Bureau of Safety & Environmental Enforcement – BSEE is the agency within the Department of Interior with primary responsibility for regulating the safety and environmental effects of oil and gas activities on the Outer Continental Shelf.

-Center for American & International Law – The Center for American and International Law is a nonprofit institution dedicated to the continuing education of lawyers and law enforcement officials.
+Center for American & International Law – A nonprofit institution dedicated to the continuing education of lawyers and law enforcement officials.
 Its Institute for Energy Law (IEL) provides advanced education for lawyers and other professionals in the energy industry.